Debian Installation Checklist

 9. Set up /etc/apt/sources.list.
 The following is a rather sane default configuration for a stable system:

-deb http://ftp.se.debian.org/debian etch main contrib
+deb http://ftp.se.debian.org/debian buster main contrib

-deb-src http://ftp.se.debian.org/debian etch main contrib
+deb-src http://ftp.se.debian.org/debian buster main contrib

-deb http://security.debian.org/ etch/updates main contrib
+deb http://security.debian.org/ buster/updates main contrib

-deb-src http://security.debian.org/ etch/updates main contrib
+deb-src http://security.debian.org/ buster/updates main contrib

 Remember to run apt-get update afterwards.